- ABOUT US

 “And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.”
 (Hebrews 10:24-25 NKJV)

 In our Humility Before God

 “Humble yourselves in the sight of the Lord, and He will lift you up.”
 (James 4:10 NKJV)

 “Lament and mourn and weep!
 Let your laughter be turned to mourning and your joy to gloom.”
-(James 4:8-9 NKJV)
+(James 4:9 NKJV)

-And so James tells us of our need to humble ourselves before God so that He can lift us up.
+And so, James tells us of our need to humble ourselves before God so that the Lord can lift us up.
 In other words, we need to grow deeper in our humility before God.
+How does this look?

 It begins with the mindset of John the Baptist who said, “He must increase, but I must decrease.”
 (John 3:30 NKJV)

 To grow up we must first grow down.
-In Latin “humility” means “low.”
-So to grow greater, we must get smaller in our own eyes and let God be magnified.
+In the Latin, the word, “humility,” means “low.”
+So, to grow greater, we must get smaller in our own eyes and let God be magnified.
 But humility isn’t about groveling as it is about facing our frailties, failures, and sins, and acknowledging our complete dependence on God.
 That is true humility.

 “Blessed are the poor in spirit, for theirs is the kingdom of heaven.”
 (Matthew 5:3 NKJV)

 Jesus said, “Everyone who exalts himself will be humbled, and he who humbles himself will be exalted.”
 (Luke 18:14 NKJV)

 Wednesday Evening Bible Study